SilentNightx/VitaDockPlus/README.md

 Allows you to set processor states for games, overlay FPS counter, and more.
 Checking the FPS of a game can be helpful when using VitaDock+ so you can decide what mode you want to use (HD @ 30 or SD @ 60).

 # Updating
-Check back here for updates and reburn the image when there is one.
+Check back here for updates and rewrite the image when there is one.
 Data stored on the dock will be overwritten but this isn't really a distribution you're meant to store data on in the first place.

 # Cases
 https://www.thingiverse.com/thing:3942821